slamora/brackets-wiki/How-to-Use-Brackets.md

 }
 ```

 With this .brackets.json file at the top of your project, your files will all default to 4 space indentation.
 However, src/thirdparty/someLibrary.js will be set to use tabs with 4 spaces for the tabs and linting will be turned off.
+Note that values for paths match fileglob rules.
+So for example, *.js will only match JS files in the root of the project whereas **.js will match files with the JS extension anywhere in the project.

 What's Next?
 ------------